-In addition, depending on the coordinability of an asset the same flexibility can be activated by ELIA for redispatching and for balancing.
+In addition, depending on the coordinability of an asset14 the same flexibility can be activated by ELIA for redispatching and for balancing.
 Therefore there is a close link between the roles of Scheduling Agent and of the Flexibility Service Provider (FSP)/Balancing Service Provider (BSP).
-As a Grid User may only enter into an agreement with one other party (i.e., FSP/BSP) to manage its flexibility, either the Grid User should take on the role of Scheduling Agent or the Grid User may delegate the task to the Flexibility Service Provider (FSP)/Balancing Service Provider (BSP).
+As a Grid User may only enter into an agreement with one other party (i.e., FSP/BSP) to manage its flexibility on a delivery point, either the Grid User should take on the role of Scheduling Agent or the Grid User may delegate the task to the Flexibility Service Provider (FSP)/Balancing Service Provider (BSP) for the concerned delivery point.
 The two options are presented in Figure 4.1.

 The Scheduling Agent will be subject to the rules described in the national Terms & Conditions for the Scheduling Agent and will take on the rights and obligations of Scheduling and Redispatching towards ELIA.
-Therefore the appointed Scheduling Agent is the contact person for ELIA with respect to information exchanges, modifications, activations of flexibility, settlement.
-However, even when the Grid User appoints a third party as Scheduling Agent, the Grid User remains responsible for assuring that the Scheduling Agent delivers the service in compliance with the European Guideline and remains jointly and severally liable for the consequences of non-compliance.
+Therefore the appointed Scheduling Agent is the contact person for ELIA with respect to information exchanges, modifications, activations of flexibility, settlement.15 However, even when the Grid User appoints a third party as Scheduling Agent, the Grid User remains responsible for assuring that the Scheduling Agent delivers the service in compliance with the European Guideline16 and remains jointly and severally liable for the consequences of non-compliance.

-&lt;sup>14 For more information on coordinability (fully, limited and non-coordinable assets): see section 8.2.
+14 For more information on coordinability (fully, limited and non-coordinable assets): see section 8.2.